bediger4000/circumlunar/README.md

 out to the radius of the Moon's orbit.
    * Got that [simulated](circularize.go).
 The vehicle pretty much drains its propellant tanks to circularize back to the 1075 mile high space station orbit.
+     It also takes a 172 second burn to get into the trans-lunar orbit.
 7. Try to put a 3rd body, the Moon, into the simulation of (5).
+   * I did not do this due to the confusing orbit diagram.
+     I think the moon's orbit is perpendicular to the vehicle's orbit, but nothing in the book says that.

 ![elliptical trans-lunar orbit](translunar_orbit.png)